robolyst/osquant/content/contribute.md

 layout: generic
 title: Contribute
 header: Publishing with us
-blurb: Share your knowledge with the world for free with Open Source Quant.
+description: Share your knowledge with the world for free with Open Source Quant.
 ---

 ## Why publish with us?